Last Updated on June 30, 2022 by Kathryn Donangelo

-This Overnight Eggs Benedict Bake is prepped the night before and baked into a comforting breakfast dish!
+This Overnight Eggs Benedict Casserole is prepped the night before and baked into a comforting breakfast dish!
 Made with hearty English muffins, rich eggs, ham, and topped with a homemade creamy hollandaise sauce!

-This Overnight Eggs Benedict Bake is perfect for a holiday brunch or a special weekend breakfast when you have guests over.
+This Eggs Benedict Casserole is perfect for a holiday brunch or a special weekend breakfast when you have guests over.
 Everyone will be sure to love every bite of this dish!

 - Diced ham or Canadian Bacon

 This breakfast casserole is perfectly delicious without the hollandaise sauce but what would Eggs Benedict be without it?

 I like to serve the hollandaise sauce on the side so your guests can put as much or little on as they please.